bobbyinfj/nlp-recommender/README.md

 # nlp-recommender
 A NLP-based recommender system for a simplified version of the MIND-small dataset.

+## Description
+This project constructs a recommender model using deep learning architecture and NLP techniques.
+The dataset consists of (1) user-news interactions and (2) news titles and abstracts.
+The model predicts whether the user will click on an unseen news article.

+## Goals
+1. Design a deep learning network that can take as input user-news items and output a binary variable (1/0) for prediction of user clicking on article
+2. Build and train the model using a Python deep learning library
+3. Test the model against user-news combinations not seen in training
+4. Report on the performance of the model

+You can read about the original dataset at [https://github.com/msnews/msnews.github.io/blob/master/assets/doc/introduction.md](https://github.com/msnews/msnews.github.io/blob/master/assets/doc/introduction.md).
+For the purpose of this project, only the user-news interactions and news titles and abstracts columns will be utilized.

 ## Design Approach

 The code is divided into two notebooks: